adttz/cp-cheatsheet/12. Trees/README.md

 ```

 #### Inorder
-Basically goes from left to right in the tree, giving priority to nodes closer to root node
+- Basically goes from left to right in the tree, giving priority to nodes further from root node
+- Gives sorted order in BST
 ```cpp
 void inorder(TreeNode* root) {
     if (!root) return;